-EMA can bring together and support groups of European experts who have specialised knowledge in areas such as antimicrobial resistance, biological and chemical agents used maliciously, infectious diseases, vaccines and clinical trial design to contribute to the activities of the ETF in delivering a global response.
+EMA can bring together and support groups of European experts with specialised knowledge in areas such as antimicrobial resistance, biological and chemical agents used maliciously, infectious diseases, vaccines and clinical trial design to contribute to the activities of the ETF in delivering a global response to public health threats.

-EMA has a number of mechanisms and tools which can potentionally be used to help speed up the development of medicines and vaccines to limit the development of an emerging threat or in the context of an outbreak, depending on the circumstances.
+EMA can mobilise a number of tools to help speed up the development of medicines and vaccines in the event of an emerging threat or an outbreak, depending on the circumstances.
 These include:

-- providing guidance and scientific advice on the tests and studies needed to develop new medicines such as antibmicrobial treatments and medicines or vaccines to combat an outbreak;
+- providing guidance and scientific advice on the tests and studies needed to develop new medicines such as antimicrobial treatments and medicines or vaccines to combat an outbreak;

 - encouraging new approaches by organising scientific workshops and publishing reflection papers;